 Other Features of this card - Every airline card (or at least the better ones, have features that make a travelers life easier.
 Here is what this card has to offer.

-First Free Baggage - Like many of it's peers, this card offers members the ability to check in their first bag for free.
-Their companions (up to nine) can also check in their first bags for free.
+First Baggage At No Cost - Like many of it's peers, this card offers members the ability to check in their first bag at no cost.
+Their companions (up to nine) can also check in their first bags (also at no cost).